tomysli/Guidelines/Development_Guidelines.md

 SRP requires that a class should have only one responsibility (reason to change).
 For example, if a class contains both business rules and persistence control, it has two responsibilities, hence violating the SRP.

+My experience is try to conform SRP as much as possible, so that to make changes "orthogonal", or in other words, "independent".
+The other 4 principles might need more consideration about their tradeoffs when applied, but SRP is almost always the way to go.

 **Open-Closed Principle (OCP)**

 OCP requires that software entities (classes, modules, functions, etc.) should be open for extension, but closed for modification.
-In general it is an application of “programming to an interface, not an implementation”
+In general it is an application of "programming to an interface, not an implementation"

-However, as Martin pointed out in his book:
+However, as Martin pointed out in his book (emphasis mine):

-> ...**conforming to the OCP is expensive**.
+> ...conforming to the **OCP is expensive**.
 It takes development time and effort to create the appropriate abstractions.
-Those abstractions also increase the complexity of the software design.
-There is a limit to the amount of abstraction that that developers can afford. **Clearly, we want to limit the application of the OCP to changes that are likely**.
+Those abstractions also **increase the complexity** of the software design.
+There is a limit to the amount of abstraction that that developers can afford.
+Clearly, we want to **limit the application of the OCP to changes that are likely**.
 How do we know which changes are likely?
-We do the **appropriate research**, we ask the **appropriate questions**, and we use our experience and common sense.
+We do the appropriate **research**, we ask the appropriate **questions**, and we use our experience and common sense.
 And after all that, we **wait until the changes happen!**

 Source [^Mar03] p.105